 Final Step: Donate, Sell or Trash

-Additionaly, you can also setup an Instagram shop account like this one just for all your closet items you would like to sell with pictures of each item.
+Additionally, you can also set up an Instagram shop account like this one just for all your closet items you would like to sell with pictures of each item.

 And you are done!
 I can vouch for how easy and productive it feels and how much more space you will have now.
 What’s your strategy to manage annual spring cleaning?
-I would love to hear your tips and tricks on tackling this sometimes dreadful yet extremly neccessary task.
+I would love to hear your tips and tricks on tackling this sometimes dreadful yet extremely necessary task.